CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

 #### Getting started

-In this section, you have quick access to different options to get started with the Cloud Native Workspace, like creating maps from your data, developing spatial applications, learning how to use the Spatial Extension, etc.
+In this section, you have quick access to different options to get started with the CARTO 3 Workspace, like creating maps from your data, developing spatial applications, learning how to use the Spatial Extension, etc.

 ![Recent maps](/img/cloud-native-workspace/get-started/getting_started.png)

 #### What’s new

-Fresh features, interesting articles, and the latest news related to CARTO Cloud Native from our <a href="https://carto.com/blog" target="_blank">blog</a>.
+Fresh features, interesting articles, and the latest news related to CARTO 3 from our <a href="https://carto.com/blog" target="_blank">blog</a>.

 ![Recent maps](/img/cloud-native-workspace/get-started/what_is_new.png)

 #### Menu

-In the left panel, you can find the navigation menu with all the available options to access the Cloud Native features: Maps, Tilesets, Connections, Applications, Account Settings, and CARTO for Developers.
+In the left panel, you can find the navigation menu with all the available options to access the CARTO 3 features: Maps, Tilesets, Connections, Applications, Account Settings, and CARTO for Developers.

 ![Menu features](/img/cloud-native-workspace/get-started/menu_features.png)